le332313/Dell_G7_7588_OpenCore_Hackintosh/README.md

 ## Audio
 - For ALC256, I use `layout-id = <21>`.
 This id can give you 3.5mm headphone jack (just headphone!).
-- For fixing headset jack, run the `install.sh` in `AudioJackFixup` folder.
+- For fixing headset jack, run the `install.sh` in `AudioJack Fixup` folder.
 You can use the external microphone.
 - credit: [Ivs1974](https://github.com/lvs1974/ComboJack)

 ## Thunderbolt 3